Homeless World Cup

-The Homeless World Cup is an annual association football tournament organized by the Homeless World Cup Foundation, a social organization which advocates the end of homelessness through the sport of association football.
-The organization puts together an annual football tournament where teams of homeless people from various country compete.
+The Homeless World Cup (HWC) is an annual association football tournament organized by the Homeless World Cup Foundation, a social organization which advocates the end of homelessness through the sport.
+The organization puts together an annual football tournament where teams of homeless people from various countries compete.

-The tournament was first held in 2001, and in 2008 it added a women's competition.
+The tournament was first held in 1999, and in 2008 it added a women's competition.
 From 2010 onwards, all tournaments have featured both men's and women's teams.
+The 2025 edition of the tournament takes place in Oslo, Norway.

 History

 The Homeless World Cup organization was co-founded by Mel Young and Harald Schmied in 2001 to advocate for a global solution to homelessness.
 The first annual football tournament for homeless people took place in 2003 in Graz, Austria.
-Host cities since then have included Gothenburg, Edinburgh, Copenhagen, Cape Town, Melbourne, Milan, Rio de Janeiro, Paris, Mexico City, Poznań, Santiago, Amsterdam, Glasgow, Oslo and Mexico City.
-Most recently, the 2019 edition was hosted by Wales in Bute Park, Cardiff, with Michael Sheen opening the tournament.
+Host cities since then have included Gothenburg, Edinburgh, Cape Town, Copenhagen, Melbourne, Milan, Rio de Janeiro, Paris, Poznań, Santiago, Amsterdam, Glasgow, Oslo, Mexico City, and Cardiff.

+The 2019 edition was hosted by Wales in Bute Park, Cardiff, with Michael Sheen opening the tournament.
 The 2020 tournament had been due to take place in Tampere, Finland, but was cancelled as a result of the COVID-19 pandemic.

+The 2023 tournament took place in Sacramento, California, and the 2024 edition took place in Seoul, Korea.

-The international headquarters of the Homeless World Cup is located at Easter Road Stadium in Edinburgh, Scotland.
+The international headquarters of the Homeless World Cup is located at 1 Broughton Market, in Edinburgh, Scotland.

 National partners

-The Homeless World Cup organization operates through a network of more than 70 national partners around the world, supporting football programs and social enterprise development.
+The Homeless World Cup organization operates through a network of more than 79 national partners around the world, supporting football programs and social enterprise development.